 Telecommunications and Network Services Deadlines

-As of March 25th 2014, our work order turn around time is now between 3 and 4 weeks.
+As of April 21st 2014, our work order turn around time is approximately 4 weeks.

 Online Service Requests are submitted through the online service request system.